AlexeiMo/onliner_ui_testing_js/README.md

 ## Repo Layout

 - onliner_ui_testing_js/pages - Page objects used to manipulate with test pages
+- onliner_ui_testing_js/steps - Steps which are used in tests
 - onliner_ui_testing_js/tests - tests which can be run on mocha
+- onliner_ui_testing_js/test_data - files with data which is used in tests

 ## Config
 - onliner_ui_testing_js/package.json - file which is used to install dependencies